Learning the dynamics of a one-dimensional plasma model with graph neural networks: Graph Network Simulator

 Ideally, the number of mirror sheets should be large enough so that no boundary sheet crosses all mirror sheets in a single time step (in our case we set it to the number of message-passing steps, which we cover in Section~\ref{sec:gnn}).
-On the other hand, for periodic boundaries the graph becomes cyclic and we consider the distance between boundary sheets to be equal to the distance through the simulation box walls.
-In subsequent sections, we will show that representing boundaries in this way allows the GNN model to be applied to different boundary conditions than the ones it was trained on since it learns interactions between pairs of sheets (not interactions with the wall).
-However, this comes at the cost of an extra hard-coded step, that re-injects particles that crossed the boundary (procedure to be explained in more detail in later sections).
+On the other hand, for periodic boundaries, the graph becomes cyclic by introducing edges between the first and last nodes and considering the distance between the corresponding sheets to be equal to the distance through the walls of the simulation box ($r_{1N} = -r_{N1} = x_N - x_1 - L$).
+In subsequent sections, we show that representing boundaries in this way allows the GNN model to be applied to different boundary conditions than the ones it was trained on, since it learns solely interactions between sheets (not interactions with the wall).
+However, this comes at the cost of an extra hard-coded step, which re-injects sheets that crossed the boundary (procedure to be explained in more detail in later sections).

-We experimented with several other possible representations of the system, (e.g. different boundary representations, node and edge parameters, connect $n$-nearest neighbors) but these variants either produced worse results (in terms of accuracy or generalization capabilities) or introduced extra complexity and memory requirements that did not result in meaningful accuracy and/or speed-up improvements for the tested scenarios.
+We experimented with several other possible representations of the system, (e.g. different boundary representations, node and edge parameters) but these variants either produced worse results (in terms of accuracy or generalization capabilities) or introduced extra complexity and memory requirements that did not result in meaningful accuracy and/or speed-up improvements for the tested scenarios.
+Connecting $n$-nearest neighbors allowed us to achieve similar accuracies for shallower GNNs (since information propagates faster through the graph).
+However, it introduced extra memory requirements.
+It is therefore a trade-off that should be taken into account for future test scenarios.

-\subsection{Graph Neural Network Architecture}
+\subsection{Graph Neural Network architecture}

-The GNN module follows an encoder-processor-decoder architecture as introduced by Battaglia et~al.~\cite{battaglia2018relational}.
-A slight modification is used, which includes the sent edges in the node update mechanism of the processor block (equivalent to the Graph Network implementation available in Jraph~\cite{jraph2020github}).
-The main building blocks are as follows:\\
+The GNN module used (\fref{fig:gnn_architecture}) follows an encoder-processor-decoder architecture as introduced by Battaglia et~al.~\cite{battaglia2018relational}.
+This architecture allows us to model the interactions between sheets by performing a series of message-passing steps between the connected nodes in the graph (representing the sheets) and therefore predict each individual sheet acceleration for the corresponding time step (which includes the contribution from the crossings and its oscillatory motion).
+The main building blocks are formalized as follows.